Cactoidal/Time-Crystal/godot/README.md

 <img width="800" alt="12picture" src="https://github.com/Cactoidal/Time-Crystal/assets/115384394/e12385b0-b3e1-428b-b622-c2c08ea4be0f">

 That took some wrangling.
 But it now works.
-Both the PLAYER and OPPONENT are dealt cards from secret decks known only to the oracle, the player may choose which card to play, and the OPPONENT plays a card it has drawn into its (invisisble) hand.
+Both the PLAYER and OPPONENT are dealt cards from secret decks known only to the oracle, the player may choose which card to play each turn, and the OPPONENT plays cards it has drawn into its (invisisble) hand.

 Next up: increasing the complexity a bit.